ibm-cloud-docs/secure-enterprise/move-deployed-resource-project.md

    ```
    {: pre}

-   The value for `--project-id` is from the project that you created for deployment-production by using the Projects UI earlier.
+   The value for `--project-id` is the ID of the project that you created for your production deployment in the [before you begin](#move-prereqs) step.
 The value for `--definition-locator-id` is the same as the version locator from the previous section.
    {: tip}

    See the following example of `project config-create` command options.